-Dried evergreens can become flammable when in contact with a heat source such as a candle flame.
-Make sure that any wreaths, roping and garlands that you bring indoors are as fresh as possible.
+Dried evergreens can become flammable when in close contact with a heat source, such as a candle flame or fireplace.
+Make sure that any wreaths, roping, and garlands that are brought indoors are as fresh as possible.
 Check needles by bending them.
 They should be flexible and not break.
-Avoid greenery that are shedding or that have brown, dry tips.
+Avoid using greenery that are shedding needles or that have brown, dry tips.

 Safety for Children & Pets

 Some popular plants used in holiday decorating can present poisoning hazards for small children or pets.
-Poisonous berries are found on holly plants, yews, mistletoe, ivy plants, Jerusalem cherry, bittersweet and crown of thorns.
+Poisonous berries are found on hollies, yews, mistletoe, and Jerusalem cherry.
 The pearly white berries of mistletoe are particularly toxic.
 Keep all these plants out of the reach of children and curious pets.

 Keeping Greenery Fresh